mxro/maxrohde-web/content/posts/2014/2014-08-14-setting-up-eclipse-luna-with-maven-for-android/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Setting Up eclipse Luna with Maven for Android'
+date: '2014-08-14'
 categories:
-- java
+  - 'java'
-date: "2014-08-14"
 tags:
-- eclipse
+  - 'eclipse'
-- maven
+  - 'maven'
-title: Setting Up eclipse Luna with Maven for Android
 ---

 As of August 2014, **don't even try this**.